retronym/scala/test/benchmarks/README.md

 ## Running a benchmark

-The benchmarks require first building Scala into `../../build/pack`.
+The benchmarks require first publishing a building Scala into `../../build/pack`.

 You'll then need to know the fully-qualified name of the benchmark runner class.
 The benchmarking classes are organized under `src/main/scala`,